International-Data-Spaces-Association/IDSA-Rulebook/008_Trust.md

 Any architecture that depends exclusively on the assumptions above is not representative of a fully decentralized data space and is likely to fail to provide robust, context-aware trust.

 ## Separation of Concerns
 Trust assessment must be confined to the control plane.

+The transfer process defined by the [Dataspace Protocol (DSP)](https://eclipse-dataspace-protocol-base.github.io/DataspaceProtocol/) involves two logical constructs: a control plane and a data plane.
+Their characteristics are explained in detail in the [Planes](010_Planes.md) section.

 The data plane is agnostic to trust logic and trust state.
 Trust decisions may influence if, when, and how data plane interactions are initiated or continued.